Postgraduate Course: Situating landscape architectural theory (ARCH11272)

-- Demonstrate knowledge of contemporary landscape design theories, concepts, and principles and the ways in which they can inform landscape architectural research and practice.
+- Demonstrate knowledge of contemporary landscape design theories, concepts, and principles and how these inform the discipline's research and practice.

-- Critically analyse through robust argument aspects of landscape architecture research and practice and contextualise this within contemporary social, cultural, environmental and ethical perspective.
+- Critically analyse and contextualise landscape architectural theory within contemporary social, cultural, environmental and ethical perspectives.

-- Demonstrate the ability to critically reflect upon landscape architecture theory and to organise and present independent research using rigorous academic communication skills.
+- Demonstrate the ability to develop a robust and well-structured argument aided by rigorous academic communication skills.

 |Casey, E., (2013) The Fate of Place.
 Oakland: University of California Press.|